FranBecerra/revolut-home-task/infra/README.md

 --data '{"dateOfBirth": "1994-08-30"}' \
 "$(terraform output -raw base_url)/hello/Fran"
 ```
-This type of requests does not return any message.
+This type of requests does not return any message, unless there is an error with the date.
 #### GET request
 ```bash
 curl "$(terraform output -raw base_url)/hello/<username>"